Is Your (Ex) Spouse Dangerous?

 Whether he or she has narcissistic features or controlling features, these bullying spouses feel justified in showing everyone just how inadequate you really are.
 Many women, in my experience, initiate divorce citing too many of instances of verbal humiliation.
 They tell me, "he just doesn't get it, but he hurts me all the time."

-The dynamic here is nearly identical to that found with playground bullies.
-He is psychologically injured and needs to make it "right" at your expense.
+The dynamic here is similar to that found with playground bullies.
 A helpful approach to so much anguish would be to safely change the psychological dynamic of this behavior.
 A good therapist can be invaluable here, because many victims come from abusive homes themselves and may not know how to stand up for themselves.

 Sadly, not all bullies can be dealt with constructively.
 For some, the underlying dynamic is more sinister than a wounded sense of vanity or identification with a disturbed parent.